 Tessia R. Park is Vice President of Power Supply for Idaho Power Company.
 She currently serves on the NuScale Power advisory board and an electric energy imbalance market advisory committee.

 The Hon.
 Ann E. Rendahl is Commissioner, Washington Utilities & Transportation Commission.
 She previously was the Director of Policy and Legislation for the WUTC.

 J. Daniel Skees is a partner at Morgan Lewis & Bockius LLP.
 He represents electric utilities before the Federal Energy Regulatory Commission (FERC) and other agencies on rate, regulatory, and transaction matters.
 The mandatory electric reliability standards under Section 215 of the Federal Power Act are a major focus of his practice.

-Bill Weaver is Tariff Counsel at the California ISO.
+Bill Weaver is Senior Counsel at the California ISO.
 He focuses primarily on generator interconnections, energy storage, grid assets, regional cost allocation, metering and telemetry, e-Tagging, QFs, and transmission owner integration.

 Continuing Education Credits

 Live credits: This program qualifies for 10.5 California and 10.25 Washington MCLE credits.
 We have applied for Oregon credits.
 Upon request, we will apply for, or help you apply for, CLE credits in other states and other types of credits.

 Live Webcasts allow you to participate from anywhere, with opportunity to ask questions.

 Video Replays allow you to time-shift your content.
 The streaming and Vodcast options have navigation tools and search capabilities that allow you to quickly find the portions most important to you.
 The Vodcast option also allows you to plug a flashdrive into your laptop and make effective use of in-flight plane time.